Would love your thoughts, please comment at the end of the post!

 - It has higher protein content.

 - It has got 6 grams (of protein) in one serving (which is 5 ounces).
-This is one of the yogurts I used in my recent posts.
-So, this is again a great option… again 5 ounces.

 - Most of the people can tolerate it maybe around a month into post-op.